 This is what the key looks like, and they will show you at the office how to turn it and tell you how often.
-For us, I had to turn it once per day for 14 days, then go back for a check to make sure I was doing it well.
-Then we got prescribed 14 more turns.
-When I first heard the word ‘key’ this is definitely not what I pictured.
-It will all make sense when they show you in the office.
-You basically put this in a little hole in the middle of the expander, push down, and you’re done.
-It’s very easy, trust me.
+For my son, I had to turn it once per day for 14 days, then go back for a check to make sure I was doing it well.

 How We’re Doing Now

 My guy has had his expander in for almost a month now and he’s doing great!

 Really the first 5 days or so were the most challenging for us with getting him to try to eat, but he’s completely figured that out and rarely uses the Waterpik at all anymore.
 He can eat without getting anything stuck in his expander.
 Hallelujah!

 Hope you have found some helpful info here!
 If you hit a rough patch, which we did early on, hang in there.

 Kids do get used to this (even when you think they never will) and pretty soon you’ll be hearing how weird their mouths feel when they get the expander removed.